presentium/api/README.md

 To help with creating changelog files, a unit test `DDLGeneratorTest` should be run once.
 It will generate the DDL in `sql/ddl/create.sql`, which can be used as a reference for the new changelog file (for example by using diffs).

+#### API / Business separation

+This application is split into standard layers.
+The business layer shall be responsible of handling the business model and its logic (using entities, repositories, services, etc.), while the API layer shall be responsible for handling API calls and responses.

+Therefore, the application should mainly work using business entities at all times, and the API layer will use mappers to convert said business entities to view models that represent exposed information.
+The API also defines request bodies for request requiring it, using mappers to convert them to business entities straight away.

+Controllers are responsible for opening transactions, calling services, and returning the response.
+They are responsible for ensuring that the user making the call is authorized to do so, validating that the sent data is correct, then calling the business service to perform the operation.
+If the business service sends a response, the controller should convert it to a view model and return it, handling any exceptions should one arise.

+##### File structure

+- `api` package contains the API layer, with controllers, mappers, and view models.
+- `business` package contains the business layer, with entities, repositories, services, and mappers.

+Inside packages, we try to separate concerns by their business domain.
+For example, the `user` domain is held in `api.user` for the API layer, and `business.model.user` for the data domain.

 #### Testing secured endpoints

 In theory, all endpoints should require authentication, but the access level can be changed depending